1. Train to become a driving instructor

 3. Determine your hourly rate

 You determine the lesson prices yourself.
 Calculate beforehand what you need to support yourself financially.
 Then you can see how many driving lessons you need to give to get the minimum turnover.
 Do not forget that you need to pay income tax and income-dependent Health Care Insurance Act (Zvw) contribution.
 And remember to arrange your insurances and pensions.
 A turnover calculation can give clarity.
-Read more about hourly rates at kvk.nl/English.
+Read more about hourly rates at KVK.

 4. Register at KVK

-Before opening your diving school, you need to register in the Dutch Business Register of KVK.
-This registration costs a one-off fee of €75.
-You do not need to register at the Dutch Tax and Customs Administration (‘Belastingdienst’).
-That happens automatically.
-Check what you need to prepare before registering at KVK.
+Before opening your driving school, you need to register in the Business Register of the Netherlands Chamber of Commerce KVK.
+This registration costs a one-off fee.
+If you register as an eenmanszaak (sole proprietorship), you do not need to register at the Netherlands Tax Administration (Belastingdienst).
+KVK will pass on your details.

 5. Register at CBR

-For reserving exams, you can register at the Central Office for Motor Vehicle Driver Testing (‘Centraal Bureau Rijvaardigheidsbewijzen’, CBR).
+For reserving exams, you can register at the Central Office for Motor Vehicle Driver Testing (Centraal Bureau Rijvaardigheidsbewijzen, CBR).
 You can register in 2 ways:

 - Via phone number 088-2277700